Taxi Livery Survey

 Information about Taxi & Private Hire Vehicle Licences

-Taxis or hackney carriage and private hire vehicles are licensed to ensure that they are suitable and safe for the carriage of the public.
+Taxis or hackney carriages and private hire vehicles are licensed to ensure that they are suitable and safe for the carriage of the public.

 The legislation covering the two is quite different.
 In brief, a taxi can stand on a rank, be flagged down in the street, or can be booked through one of the many licensed operators.
 A private hire vehicle can accept pre-booked calls only, cannot rank and cannot be flagged down.
 If a private hire driver does either of the latter two, you may find that not only do they commit an offence, but their insurance may be also be invalid.

-Applicants must undergo a Disclosure & Barring Service (DBS) check before they apply for a licence to drive either a private hire or hackney carriage vehicle.
-Applicants have to complete the DBS application form in person and this form can only be obtained from The Environmental Health Department, Town Hall, Duke Street, Barrow-in-Furness.
+Applicants must undergo a number of checks including a Medical, Driving and Knowledge Tests and a Disclosure & Barring Service (DBS) check before they apply for a licence to drive either a private hire or hackney carriage vehicle.
+Applicants have to complete the DBS application form in person and this form can only be obtained from Public Protection Services, Town Hall, Duke Street, Barrow-in-Furness.

 To apply for a taxi or private hire licence click here for application forms